Assemblies

 At various times throughout the year safe parking practices are monitored by Auckland Transport.

 To ease traffic congestion and promote “push play” we encourage families to Park and Walk: parking away from the immediate school gate and walking part way to school.
-Contact the school office if you would like more information.

 Road Safety